-Welcome to the Export Exchange 2012™ meeting information website.
+Welcome to the Export Exchange 2014™ meeting information website.

-As the global marketing arm of U.S. farmers and agribusinesses, and a trusted ambassador for free and fair trade between U.S. agriculture and customers around the world, the U.S. Grains Council believes that expansion of established export markets and development of new markets will drive the success of American agriculture for years to come.
+As the voice of U.S. farmers and agribusinesses, and a trusted ambassador for free and fair trade between U.S. agriculture and customers around the world, the U.S. Grains Council and Renewable Fuels Association believe that expansion of established export markets and development of new markets will drive the success of American agriculture for years to come.